Ask The Expert: Supply Chain Security and the Russia/Ukraine conflict

 If you’re concerned about the impact of this crisis on your business, get in touch to talk with our team of experts.

-This article was authored by Andrew Hood, partner, international trade, and Miguel Vaz, partner, regulatory and trade, at European law firm Fieldfisher.
+Andrew Hood, partner, international trade, and Miguel Vaz, partner, regulatory and trade, at European law firm Fieldfisher.